Good (political party): Collaboration with Rise Mzansi

 In August 2024, Axolile Notywala, Rise Mzansi's candidate for Premier of the Western Cape during the 2024 Western Cape provincial election, was appointed by Good to fill a vacancy in the City of Cape Town council.
 Rise Mzansi stated that the arrangement "cements the two parties' commitment to revive conversations about realigning social democratic politics" and did not rule out the possibility of a merger, while Good's Brett Herron said that "we are confident that this is only the beginning of a much broader and richer project".

 Merger

-On 5 October 2025, the party announced its merger with Rise Mzansi and Build One South Africa to form the new Unite for Change party, which will be registered to contest the 2026 local government elections.
+On 5 October 2025, the party announced its merger with Rise Mzansi and Build One South Africa to form the new Unite for Change party, which was intended to be registered to contest the 2026 local government elections.
 Good, along with Rise Mzansi and Build One South Africa, will continue to exist independently until the next national election scheduled for 2029, when they will fully merge.

+The merger was put on hold in April 2026, with the three parties stating that "it cannot be implemented effectively under the pressure of an election campaign.
+As a result, the parties have determined that the best option is to contest the 2026 local government elections individually and pursue consolidation afterward".